Makenna Webster

-Makenna Webster (born March 21, 2002) is an American dual sport college athlete, competing as an ice hockey forward and a field hockey forward for Ohio State.
-She previously played hockey for Wisconsin, where she was named Most Outstanding Player at the 2021 NCAA tournament.
+Makenna Webster (born March 21, 2002) is an American dual sport athlete, competing as an ice hockey forward for the New York Sirens and a field hockey forward for Team USA.
+She previously played ice and field hockey for Ohio State, and ice hockey for Wisconsin, where she was named Most Outstanding Player at the 2021 NCAA tournament.
 In the 2025 PWHL Draft, Webster was selected in the third round, seventeenth overall, by the New York Sirens.

 College career

 Ice hockey

 Webster began her collegiate career for the University of Wisconsin during the 2020–21 season.
 During her freshman year, she recorded eight goals and five assists in 21 games.
 She helped Wisconsin win their sixth National Championship.
 She was subsequently named tournament Most Outstanding Player.
 During the 2021–22 season, in her sophomore year, she recorded a career-high 23 goals and 30 assists in 38 games.

 On May 26, 2022, Webster transferred to Ohio State.
 During the 2022–23 season, in her junior year, she recorded 15 goals and 24 assists in 31 games.
 During the 2023–24 season, in her senior year, she recorded 12 goals and 14 assists in 31 games.
 She helped Ohio State win their second national championship in program history, and was named to the All-Tournament team.
 During the 2024–25 season, as a graduate student, she recorded 12 goals and 23 assists in 30 games.